shauryapednekar1/HMC-preplacement-MILP/README.md

-# A New Approach to HMC Preplacement
+# A New Approach to HMC Preplacement for CS Electives

-Details of the model can be found in the PDF titled "Details of the Model".
+Details of the model can be found in the PDF titled "Final Report".

-The .ipynb files that start with "main" have code that implement the model.
+main.ipynb has the code that implements the model.
+The file can be run in Jupyter Notebooks (with Julia).